alan-turing-institute/rds-course/_sources/modules/m2/2-01-02-LegalityAndEthics.md

 However, there are a few exemptions to GDPR and some things that are simply outside its scope.

-Personal or household activities are considered outside of the scope of the UK's GDPR.
+Personal or household activities are considered outside the scope of the UK's GDPR.
 Data **only** for personal use won't make  you subject to GDPR.

 Crucially, for academia and research, there are some exemptions.
 The details of these can be complicated and are certainly beyond the scope of this course.
 Each organisation will have their own stance on GDPR, and you should consult internally to determine how to proceed.